The 2014 Annual Meeting will be held November 22 - 25 in Tampa, Florida, at the Tampa Marriott Waterside.

 Against this backdrop, it seems apropos for us to not only reflect on the Institute's past but also to begin envisioning the Institute's future.
 What are the opportunities, challenges, and implications of the technologies already here or on the horizon . . . for DSI, individuals, creators and transmitters of knowledge, organizational leaders, and policy makers?
 The theme of the 2014 Annual Meeting of DSI, Technology and the Rapidly Changing Global Business Landscape, aims to stimulate conversations around this broad question.
 We invite you to join this conversation by submitting your research for presentation, as well ideas for workshops and panels.

 And, by the way, we hope to continue making a number of changes to the conference—from the research tracks we will have (e.g., social media, privacy and security, etc.) to the types of research presentations we will cultivate (e.g., research into how business students learn, research into how to deliver and assess business curriculum, etc.) to the professional development sessions that keep us refreshed and energized (e.g., mid-career faculty

 consortium, writing a great teaching case workshop, how to publish in DSJ and DSJIE workshops).
 These changes, we believe, will resonate with DSI members.

 More details will be forthcoming in the coming months on the conference website:

 dsi-tampa2014.org.
 So, please check back often, hold the dates, and make

 plans to join us at the Tampa Marriott Waterside for these sure-to-be-interesting conversations.

 The Ohio State University, Fisher College of Business

 President's Letter.
-"Let's Rendezvous in Baltimore," by Maling Ebrahimpour, University of South Florida St. Petersburg.
+"Baltimore Conference a Great Success," by Maling Ebrahimpour, University of South Florida St. Petersburg.

 From the Editor.
 Decision Line Editor Maling Ebrahimpour provides an overview of 44(5) feature articles. [read more]